AyJ3y/syslogagent/README.md

 # SyslogAgent

+## *Note* _This repository is only available for historical reasons and the application is not maintained._
+Feel free to fork the application and use it according to the [LICENSE](LICENSE).
+If you are interested in taking over the project and maintain it, file an issue on [Github](https://github.com/op5/syslogagent).

 SyslogAgent is a Windows add-on, allowing Windows EventLog events as well as other Windows applications logs to be sent to a syslog server.
 SyslogAgent is installed as a transparant service on Windows.

 The SyslogAgent is a derivate of NTSyslog by SaberNet.net, and is shipped under the GNU license.
 Therefore, the software is freely downloadable and free to use.